rtm/rtm.github.io/boberator.md

     { *propname as x } # o      // { x: o[propname] }

-If the value of a computed picker resovles to an array, its elemnets are interpreted as property names:
+If the value of a computed picker resolves to an array, its elements are interpreted as property names:

     { *['p1', 'p2'] } # o       // { p1: o.p1, p2: o.p2 }